 A stupid man's report of what a clever man says can never be accurate, because he unconsciously translates what he hears into something he can understand.

-Against stupidity the gods themselves struggle in vain.
+Against stupidity the very gods

 Orders can be benign or malign, but the habit of obeying them can become ingrained.